 Who is it awarded to?

-The medal is awarded, on a biennial basis, to one or more individuals who have made a significant recent contribution to research in in thermodynamics and/or complex fluids.
+The medal is awarded to an individuals who has made a significant recent contribution to research in in thermodynamics and/or complex fluids.
 The contribution could encompass, but need not be limited to, new experimental techniques for the study of complex fluids at the molecular, mesoscopic or macroscopic scale, new theoretical or computational developments for the calculation of thermodynamic properties, and/or developments of new complex fluids of potential interest for technological processes and applications.

 How is the winner decided?